 7. Hippie Cafes

-Since the village is not accessible by road, the entire village has becoming a thriving hotspot for backpackers from all over the world to spend a couple of days, if not weeks before or after they complete the hike to Kheerganga.
+Since the village is not accessible by road, the entire village is becoming a thriving hotspot for backpackers from all over the world to spend a couple of days, if not weeks before or after they complete the hike to Kheerganga.
 There are plenty of cafes in Pulga but we personally recommend Boom Shankar Cafe.
 Slow service but the best when it comes to the real raw hippie experience.

 8. Nutella Milk